The Complete Guide to the “Pacman” Strain of Yeast

 Fun (Gross) Fact

-In 2012, Rogue used using yeast cultured from John Meier’s facial hair to create a “beard beer” called New Crustacean.
+In 2012, Rogue used yeast cultured from John Meier’s facial hair to create a “beard beer” called New Crustacean.
 Maier’s beard yeast is a blend of Rogue’s Pacman yeast, and a mix of wild brewer’s yeast.
 It started off as a joke, but when it turned viable, they decided to commercialize it.